 - Averted in the Mallorean.
 The King of Drasnia dies, leaving his young son on the throne.
 The boy's mother becomes regent and is very careful about steadily increasing his responsibilities, so that he'll be ready once she steps down.
 (It helps that Belgarion, for all intents and purposes The Messiah, is practically the kid's godfather - everyone would want to take over Drasnia with just a boy-king and a woman running it, but nobody will screw with the Godslayer.)

 - Played straight in the Belgariad with the Warders of Riva, who have been waiting for their king for several hundred years.
 Like the Stewards of Gondor, they are hereditary regents, though unlike Denethor, the last one welcomes back his king.
+One of his sons, on the other hand, was so enraged at seeing his father's power be usurped he tried to kill Garion.

 - Alia in Children of Dune.
 Installed as regent for her brother Paul's twin children, she becomes possessed by the Genetic Memory of Baron Harkonnen and plots to have them killed and consolidate the power of the Empire for herself.
 Unfortunately for her, she is viciously Out-Gambitted by Leto II.